Guide to North Shore Oahu

 Surfing on the North shore has taken a life of its own however.
 The surfers have their own lingo, their own hand signals, and since corporate America realized the marketing potential behind those few daredevils, it has its own brands of clothes, too.
 Now everyone wants to be a surfer, especially the many visitors.

 But the North Shore is not just surfing.
 You can find great hiking, quaint Haleiwa town, lots of activities and more peace and quiet than you would have ever expected on Oahu.
-The north still has few residents compared to the south, and this translates into a much more relaxed atmosphere everywhere.
+The north still has few residents compared to the south, and this translates into a much more relaxed vibe everywhere.

 As fast as they appear in winter, the surfers seem to vanish with the waves in early spring.
 Come summer the water is flat like a lake, and swimming and snorkeling along the North Shore is a true joy.
 Spend your vacation at the Kawela Bay Beachfront Homes or at any of the other great vacation homes on the North Shore.